Innovation in Aged Care Fellowship

 Fellowship Application Form

 The Hugh D.T.
-Williamson Foundation and the International Specialised Skills Institute (ISS Institute) are offering two (2) international applied research Fellowships in the amount of $10,000 each.
+Williamson Foundation and the International Specialised Skills Institute (ISS Institute) are offering three (3) international applied research Fellowships in the amount of $10,000 each.

-The 2022 Innovation in Ageing International Fellowship is seeking candidates for this Fellowship who are interested in exploring new and leading practice, innovation and leadership opportunities in Skill Enhancement within the aged care sector.
+The 2023 Innovation in Aged Care International Fellowship is seeking candidates for this Fellowship who are interested in exploring new and leading practice, innovation and leadership opportunities in Skill Enhancement within the aged care sector.
 The key areas of focus for the Hugh DT Williamson Foundation/ISS Institute Fellowship are:

 Infection protection and control